The call came from the recruiter. “Congratulations on earning your CDL – have you thought about driving for ______ (Fill in the blank)”

 After walking for a good half an hour, we worked up a voracious appetite.

-“Ok, Stace, this is nothing like cheung fun at Toni’s – we’re actually going to eat semi fancy tonight,” I revealed.
+“Ok, Stace, this is nothing like cheung fun at Tonii’s – we’re actually going to eat semi fancy tonight,” I revealed.

 There are tons of dishes to choose from, depending on mood and hunger.
-You can also choose the level of hotness you can tolerate.
-Whether you like to have your lips numbed by fiery peppercorn or you prefer to have your taste buds scorched by chile oil.
+You can also choose the level of hotness you can withstand.
+Whether you like to have your lips numbed by fiery peppercorn or you prefer to have your taste buds scorched by chilli oil – it’s all customized to your heatness.

 For the first round, I had the Dan Dan Noodles also known as spicy Szechuan noodles.
 True to its name, it was spicy & sour and a bit too oily for my liking.
 Every time I slurped a few strands of buckwheat noodles drenched in ground pork and chili, I would redecorate my shirt like tie-dye.